Full disclosure: This post contains affiliate links. ?

 This option tends to be more expensive, but you can be more confident that you'd get a high quality lesson, as the teacher is expected to guide the lesson more and adapt to your needs better, based on their experience.
 This obviously varies with the person you have the lesson with.

-This option is given by a native speaker (if you select it) who is eager to help others by teaching the language.
+This option is given by a tutor, possibly even a native speaker (if you select it) who is eager to help others by teaching the language.
 They may not have any experience teaching off Skype, and would have a day-job unrelated to teaching.

 It can be tricky to get a lesson with a less experienced teacher when you are starting off yourself.
 These lessons are more appropriate when you are truly interested in practising, with someone who will patiently listen and correct your mistakes.
 This option is usually more affordable than the language lessons option, specifically because it's less likely to follow a lesson format.